‘This Is Us’ Fans Warm Up To Miguel After Surprising Scene In Thanksgiving Episode

 “It interesting, because a little bit of the attitude that his own family has toward him is some of the attitude that our audience has had toward him, so seeing him be able to confront that head-on is very validating,” Aptaker said.

-This Is Us airs Tuesdays at 9 p.n. on NBC.
+This Is Us airs Tuesdays at 9 p.m. on NBC.